‘General Hospital’ Spoilers: Missing Painting And A Mysterious Stranger, Quartermaine Party Full Of Surprises

 Actress Jane Elliot has just a short time left on General Hospital.
-The soap is giving her some much needed on-air time as possible before her character of Tracy Quartermaine departs for good.
-That also means that the other members of the family are onscreen as well, which always makes for quite an interesting gathering of craziness.
+The soap is giving her some much-needed on-air time as possible before her character of Tracy Quartermaine departs for good.
+That also means the other members of the family are onscreen as well, which always makes for an interesting gathering of craziness.
 Yesterday certainly didn’t disappoint as it was as fun as it gets at the Quartermaine mansion.

-On Monday’s episode of General Hospital, it was Ned and Olivia’s engagement party and the Quartermaine family, or what is left of them, came together to help them celebrate.
-Of course, there was Tracy, Monica, and Dillon, but also included in the festivities was Laura Spencer and Kiki Jerome.
+On Monday’s episode of General Hospital, it was Ned and Olivia’s engagement party, and the Quartermaine family — or what is left of them — came together to help them celebrate.
+Of course, there was Tracy, Monica, and Dillon, but also included in the festivities were Laura Spencer and Kiki Jerome.
 Soap Central says that the family will be quite disappointed in Tracy as she has used her son’s engagement gathering for her own purpose.

 Say cheese!
 It's an engagement party for Olivia & Ned, but Tracy's got another idea (or two).
 Tune into #GH now on ABC! pic.twitter.com/gjDX6QUZix